 Performance best practices

-In most cases, Tailscale will provide the best performance possible without needing additional configuration or customization.
-This document describes best practices and recommendations to achieve the highest performance possible in various environments, operating systems, and Tailscale modes of operation (exit nodes, subnet routers, and the like).
+In most cases, Tailscale provides the best performance possible without additional configuration or customization.
+However, there are some situations in which you can leverage best practices to achieve the highest performance.
+The following sections offer best practices for getting the most out of Tailscale in various environments, operating systems, and modes of operation (exit nodes, subnet routers, and the like).

 Direct connections

-Tailscale uses both direct and relayed connections, opting for direct connections where possible.
-Direct connections will nearly always result in better performance in the form of lower latency and higher throughput.
+Tailscale uses direct and relayed connections, opting for direct connections when possible.
+Direct connections nearly always result in lower latency and higher throughput.

 Operating system recommendations